bayofpigs/bounded_queue/README.md

 Bounded Queue
 =============
-A bounded queue abstract data type implementation in c for KPCB
+A bounded queue abstract data type implementation in C for KPCB

 Running Tests: